SSyncropel Docs

 Pairs — how instances subscribe to each other

-A pair is a record-bound persistent relationship between two daemons.
+A pair is a record-bound persistent relationship between two instances.
 Pairs are first-class records on the reserved thread th_federation_pairs — they are not config, not session state, not ambient configuration.
 They survive snapshot and restore, they are auditable, and their state is fold-derived from the record log.

 A pair carries: